Programs & Services

 In 1990, the Supreme Court of Canada issued a landmark ruling in the Sparrow decision.
 This decision found that the Musqueam First Nation has an Aboriginal right to fish for food, social and ceremonial purposes.
 The Supreme Court found that where an Aboriginal group has a right to fish for food, social and ceremonial purposes, it takes priority, after conservation, over other uses of the resource.
 The Supreme Court also indicated the importance of consulting with Aboriginal groups when their fishing rights might be affected.

-The Aboriginal Skills & Employment Training Strategy (ASETS) program focuses on both clients and employers to ensure clients engage in training programs that will directly lead to employment opportunities.
-Therefore, the ASETS program has very specific targets and parameters based on current labour market information in New Brunswick.
-The ASETS also has a strong partnership focus so clients are encouraged to explore other funding sources (i.e.: EI, TSD, Social Assistance, First Nations assistance, Other Aboriginal funding programs, Government Student Aid, School Grants, Employers, etc…) that can partner with the NBAPC-ASETS program.
+The ASETS (Aboriginal Skills & Employment Training Strategy) program ended on March 31st, 2019.
+It was replaced by a new program called ISETP-Indigenous Skills & Employment Training Program.
+This program focuses on both clients and employers to ensure clients engage in training programs that will directly lead to employment opportunities.
+The ISETP has very specific targets and parameters based on current labour market information in New Brunswick.
+The ISETP also has a strong partnership focus so clients are encouraged to explore other funding sources (i.e.: EI, TSD, Social Assistance, First Nations assistance, other Aboriginal funding programs, Student Aid, school grants, employers, etc…) that can partner with the NBAPC-ISETP.

 New Brunswick Aboriginal Peoples Council empowers and supports individuals who are investing into their education.
 NBAPC offers education assistance though awards, bursaries and scholarships.